kelgrim/protractor-ts-example/README.md

 **Protractor TypeScript Starter Project**

-This github page contains a started project for Protractor.
+This github page contains a starter project for Protractor.
 Protractor is a popular end-to-end test framework for Angular applications.
 See: https://www.protractortest.org/#/
 It also contains sample test for the following site: https://juliemr.github.io/protractor-demo/ It uses the Page Object Model (POM) to expose the page.
 It uses TypeScript as the language of choice.